 What Is Dynamic Equalization?

 Now that we understand the basic idea of EQ, let’s consider the term “dynamic equalization”.
 On the surface, it sounds like a style of EQ that reacts dynamically to the audio signal.
-That’s actually exactly what it is!
+That’s exactly what it is!

 Dynamic EQ is a style of EQ that has its bands (cuts and boosts) react according to the original (input) signal level within those bands.
 This is much different than typical EQ, which has a static frequency response.